General Information About Adult Hodgkin Lymphoma

 - Age, gender, and Epstein-Barr infection can affect the risk of adult Hodgkin lymphoma.

-- Possible signs of adult Hodgkin lymphoma include swollen lymph nodes, fever, night sweats, and weight loss.
+- Signs of adult Hodgkin lymphoma include swollen lymph nodes, fever, night sweats, and weight loss.

 - Tests that examine the lymph nodes are used to detect (find) and diagnose adult Hodgkin lymphoma.